 Shallots are effective food for liver detox and boost the body’s circulation and overall detoxification.
 They help the digestive tract get rid of toxins and carcinogens.

-They’re loaded with antioxidants, vitamins, and minerals and is considered an important plant in Ayurvedic healing processes, along with garlic.
+They’re loaded with antioxidants, vitamins, and minerals and are considered an important plant in Ayurvedic healing processes, along with garlic.

 Green leafy vegetables help tremendously in detoxing your liver.
 That’s why kale should be added to your liver detox diet plan.